Equilibrium Refinement through Negotiation in Binary Voting: Pre-vote Negotiations

+for each $j\in C$, each $B''_j$, and each $\B''_{-C}$, and where $\B'_C = (B'_j)_{j \in C}$ .
+By the fact that $B'$ is $C$-efficient, $F$ independent and monotonic, and $C$ is a winning coalition for $\bigwedge \Gamma$, this transfer makes each $B'_j$, with $j \in C$ a best response in profiles $(\B'_C, \B''_{-C})$, for any $\B''_{-C}$.
+It follows that each $(\B'_C, \B''_{-C})$ is a NE of $\tau'(\A)$, which satisfies $\bigwedge \Gamma$, while $\B$ in $\tau(\A)$ does not.
+We can therefore conclude (by Definition \ref{def:sol}) that $\tau' \succ^\pi_i \tau$, completing the proof. \end{proof} The proof of Theorem~\ref{theorem:survival} provides every agent with a simple algorithm to compute a negotiation strategy that will guarantee the emergence of an efficient equilibrium in the resulting game.
+Note that the use of cubes sidesteps the intractability of the satisfiability problem for the conjunction of the goals.

-Observe that Theorem~\ref{prop:surviving} implies the existence of endogenous aggregation games where no equilibria is surviving.
+Observe also that Theorem~\ref{prop:surviving} implies the existence of uniform aggregation games where no equilibrium is surviving, which in turn implies that Theorem \ref{theorem:survival} cannot be weakened from $\N$-efficiency to $C$-efficiency.
 This is the case when distinct but overlapping coalitions have incompatible goals, as the following example shows: